shmorri/docs-casa-prod/docs/source/plugins/account-linking.md

 - A Gluu Server with passport component installed

-- The plugin jar file must match the version of your Casa (and Gluu Server) installation.
+- The plugin jar file that matches the version of your Casa (and Gluu Server) installation.

-- Configure Passport to support the external providers needed.
-Check passport docs to learn how to do so: [SAML IDPs](https://www.gluu.org/docs/ce/authn-guide/inbound-saml-passport/) or OAuth/OIDC [providers](https://www.gluu.org/docs/ce/authn-guide/passport/).
-Ensure you are visiting the version of docs that matches your Gluu Server version.
+- Passport configured to support external providers as needed.
+Check passport docs to learn how to do so: SAML [IDPs](https://www.gluu.org/docs/ce/authn-guide/inbound-saml-passport/) or OAuth/OIDC [providers](https://www.gluu.org/docs/ce/authn-guide/passport/).
+Ensure you are visiting the version of the docs matching your Gluu Server version.

 ## Installation